The Benefits of Virtual Presentation

 For many academics, Virtual Presentations are an excellent option, particularly for presenters who are unable to attend a conference in person, as they enable authors to participate in the conference and provide all the same publishing opportunities using online technologies.

-Pre-recorded video presentations are screened during a special session at each IAFOR conference.
 These are added to the IAFOR Online Video Archive before the conference begins, where they remain indefinitely.
 IAFOR provides timetabled discussion times that allow for real-time interaction between online and physical attendees during the published hours of the conference.
 This creates opportunities for interaction, knowledge transfer, and feedback in the form of questions and critique.

 Online technologies expose us to new ideas, research and points of view, and virtual presentations are a welcome and modern addition to the conference experience.
 The virtual platform provides users with choice, access and an affordable means by which to interact with the wider academic community.
 Virtual Presentations aren’t a replacement for the traditional conference presentation experience but rather a modern, practical and effective alternative.
 They also serve to supplement the traditional model by providing more people with the opportunity to attend and participate.